Lima: Education

 23% of men have completed university education in Lima, compared to 20% of women.
 Additionally, 16.2% of men have completed non-university higher education along with 17% of women.
 The average years of schooling in the city is 11.1 years (11.4 for men and 10.9 for women).

 Transportation

 Air

 Lima is served by Jorge Chávez International Airport, located in Callao (LIM).
 It is the country's largest airport hosting the largest number of domestic and international passengers.
 It serves as the fourth-largest hub in the Latin American air network.
+The airport is the hub for most Peruvian airlines, such as ATSA Airlines, Star Perú, JetSmart Perú, Sky Airline Peru and the Peruvian flag carrier, LATAM Perú.
 Lima possesses five other airports: the Las Palmas Air Force Base, Collique Airport and runways in Santa María del Mar, San Bartolo and Chilca.

+Jorge Chávez International Airport has undergone an expansion, with a new terminal being constructed along with an additional runway and multiple commercial areas.
+These new expansions will consist of the Lima Airport City.
+The airport is the first airport city of Latin America and will increase the current airport capacity of 30 million to 40 million passengers.
+The expansion project opened on 1 June 2025.

 Road

 Lima is a major stop on the Pan-American Highway.
 Because of its location on the country's central coast, Lima is an important junction in Peru's highway system.
 Three major highways originate in Lima.